myles-trimble/myles-trimble.github.io/_posts/2026-02-12-enhancing-targeting-accuracy.md

 <br>
 # Logistic Regression <a name="logreg-title"></a>

-We utilise the scikit-learn library within Python to model our data using Logistic Regression.
+We utilised the scikit-learn library within Python to model our data using Logistic Regression.
 The code sections below are broken up into 5 key sections:

 * Data Import
 * Data Preprocessing